dsccommunity/DscResource.AnalyzerRules/SECURITY.md

 The DSC Community takes the security of our modules seriously, which includes all source code repositories managed through our GitHub organization.

-If you believe you have found a security vulnerability in SqlServerDsc, please report it to us as described below.
+If you believe you have found a security vulnerability in DscResource.AnalyzerRules, please report it to us as described below.

 ## Reporting Security Issues

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please create a [security advisory](https://github.com/dsccommunity/SqlServerDsc/security/advisories).
+Instead, please create a [security advisory](https://github.com/dsccommunity/DscResource.AnalyzerRules/security/advisories).
 Then please make one or several members of the DSC Community organization aware that you created a security advisory.
 The easiest way to do so is to send us a direct message via twitter or slack.